Who's been charged by Mueller in the Russia probe so far?

 Special Counsel Robert Mueller’s inquiry into alleged Russian interference in the 2016 election is ongoing.

 So far, four Americans – Michael Flynn, Paul Manafort, Richard Gates and George Papadopoulos – have been charged, though none of the charges are directly related to any misconduct by President Trump's campaign.
-Additionally, more than a dozen Russian nationals have been indicted.
+The charges are similar to earlier ones filed.

 The special counsel filed new tax evasion and bank fraud charges against Manafort and Gates this week, potentially increasing the amount of prison time the pair could face if convicted at trial.
 The charges are similar to those filed in October.